cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

   test_script: yarn run test
 ```

+The `folder` is a *required* field that tells the agent which folder to cache.
+It should be relative to the working directory, or the root directory of the machine (ex. `node_modules` or `/usr/bin/bundler`).

-A `fingerprint_script` is an optional field that can specify a script that will be executed and console output of which
+A `fingerprint_script` is an *optional* field that can specify a script that will be executed and console output of which
-will be used as a fingerprint for the given task.
+will be used as a be used as a key for the given cache.
 By default the task name is used as a fingerprint value.

-`populate_script` is an optional field that can specify a script that will be executed to populate the cache.
+`populate_script` is an *optional* field that can specify a script that will be executed to populate the cache.
 `populate_script` should create the `folder` if it doesn't exist before the `cache` instruction.
 If your dependencies are updated often, we suggest putting the populate script after the cache block so new versions of dependencies are used.